kennysmithed/oels2022/oels_practical_wk10.md

 Fortunately, jsPsych provides functions to pause and resume the timeline - `jsPsych.pauseExperiment()` and `jsPsych.resumeExperiment()` - which we can make sure we never run out of trials: we pause the experiment when we are waiting for instructions from the python server (one of the first things `interaction_loop` does is pause the timeline to await instructions), then resume it when we have a trial to run, run the trial, and then pause it again as soon as that trial has finished, while we await further instructions from the server.

 Now you are in a position to figure out what the `waiting_room()` function does.
-You'll see in the `on_finish` parameter of the trial, we pause the timeline - that's us pausing the timeline once to trial completes, to await further instructions from the server.
+You'll see in the `on_finish` parameter of the trial, we pause the timeline - that's us pausing the timeline once the trial completes, to await further instructions from the server.
 And the final two lines of the function, after the waiting room trial has been created, are
 ```js
 jsPsych.addNodeToEndOfTimeline(waiting_room_trial);
 jsPsych.resumeExperiment();
 ```
 That adds the trial we just created to the timeline, then once it's been added allows the timeline to resume (only to be paused again when the trial finishes).
 All the functions that are called when the python server sends over a command have this structure - add the trial, resume the timeline, pause the timeline when the trial completes.
-The code includes a bunch of functions with this same basic structure, that add trials to the timeline based on prompts from the python server - they are called `waiting_room()`, `waiting_for_partner()`, `show_interaction_instructions()`, `partner_dropout()` (informs the participant that something has gone wrong with the experiment, which is usually the other player dropping out!), `director_trial(target_object,partner_id)` (adds a director trial to the timeline), `matcher_trial(label,partner_id)` (adds a matcher trial to the timeline), `display_feedback(score)` (tells the participant whether the last round of communication was a success or not), and `end_experiment()`.
+The code includes a bunch of functions with this same basic structure, that add trials to the timeline based on prompts from the python server - they are:
+- `waiting_room()`
+- `waiting_for_partner()`
+- `show_interaction_instructions()`
+- `partner_dropout()` (informs the participant that something has gone wrong with the experiment, which is usually the other player dropping out!)
+- `director_trial(target_object,partner_id)` (adds a director trial to the timeline)
+- `matcher_trial(label,partner_id)` (adds a matcher trial to the timeline)
+- `display_feedback(score)` (tells the participant whether the last round of communication was a success or not)
+- `end_experiment()`.
 These are all commented up in `dyadic_interaction.js` if you want to take a look.

 One other thing to note about the `waiting_room_trial` created by the `waiting_room()` function: it lasts forever!
-It's an `html-button-response` trial, and it doesn't have a set `trial_duration`, so it needs keyboard input to end.
+It's an `html-button-response` trial, and it doesn't have a set `trial_duration` (because we don't know how long the wait will be), so it needs keyboard input to end.
 But its `choices` are set to `[]`, so it doesn't put any buttons on-screen for the participant to click.
 That's a slightly weird trial type to create, but very handy when you want to give a participant a wait-message of uncertain duration.
 But at some point we will need to kick the timeline out of this trial, i.e. when another command comes in from the python server.
 We do that using the `jsPsych.finishTrial()`, which simply causes the current trial to end - so several of our functions that create new trials include a check to see if we are currently in one of these infinite-wait trials, and if so end that trial using `jsPsych.finishTrial()`.

 ### A simple manipulation of production effort